What Is the C Spot and How Is It Different From the G Spot?

 Most people regard the G spot as the best and ultimate way to achieve orgasm.
 However, some people have even doubted the existence of a G spot and its physical location.
 The G spot is different from the C spot because it’s not in a specific, defined area.
 It’s part of the larger clitoral complex, which comprises a vast network of highly sensitive spots.

 It’s much easier to find the C spot than the G spot, as all you’ll need to look out for is a bean-shaped bump.
 With the G spot, you’ll have to reach into your vagina and curl your fingers up towards your stomach—the same motion you’d make when asking someone to “come here.”
 If you do this while aroused, the G spot will feel much more textured than the rest of your vaginal canal.
 You can also use a dual stimulation vibrator to explore your G spot.

 Getting familiar with your own anatomy is a part of being human, despite what some squeamish and ultra-conservative people might say.
 No one knows your body better than you do, which is essential for taking care of it and making sure you’re in great shape.
 By knowing where all these spots are, you can give it all the tender loving care it deserves, including keeping it clean with V care liquid wash!

-If you’re looking for pH care feminine wash for all ages, check us out at Imbue Natural!
+If you’re looking for pH care feminine wash for all ages, check it out at Imbue Natural!
 We sell natural intimate hygiene products for women, like intimate hygiene wash and foam.
-Check out our products today to enjoy a cleaner, healthier down-there!
+Explore our products today to enjoy a cleaner, healthier down-there!